okaybenji/action-rpg/README.md

 This is a test of a real-time multiplayer action RPG in the vein of The Legend of Zelda.
 I was attempting to implement QuakeWorld-style networking for a 2D game in JavaScript.

 I stopped working on it a while ago.
-It will support multiple players connecting, moving around, and chatting with one another.
+In its current state, it supports multiple players connecting, moving around, and chatting with one another.

 Here are my notes on what is needed for QuakeWorld-style network code: